CiscoDevNet/ise-servicenow/README.md

 ![](images/tshoot2-3.png)

-**If it is not running, start the process.
+**If the service is not running, right click and select "Start".
 Wait a few moments, refresh the ServiceNow page and check the status again:**
 ![](images/tshoot2-4.png)

-**Scenario 2**: Receive HTTP response other than 200.
+**Scenario 3**: Receive HTTP response other than 200.

-**SOLUTION** : Verify configuration of required queries/headers for REST message
+**SOLUTION** : Verify configuration of required queries/headers for REST message.
+Recreate/debug with Postman as necessary.

+##AUTHOR

+Taylor Cook (Cisco)